-William Provine‘s seminal work of history, The Origins of Theoretical Population Genetics (1971), recounts how the foundations of modern neo-Darwinism were established in the first 2 decades of the 20th century.
+Will Provine‘s seminal work of history, The Origins of Theoretical Population Genetics (1971), recounts how the foundations of modern neo-Darwinism were established in the first 2 decades of the 20th century.
 Superficially, Provine’s book aligns with the standard triumphalist narrative in which the architects of the Modern Synthesis combine selection and genetics to yield a workable theory that refutes the mutation-driven view of early geneticists.

 However, it also has another story to tell.
-If we read the book with a critical eye, we’ll find a completely different story that expains why Provine himself, in a 2001 reprinting, said that the synthesis “came unraveled” for him in the period after 1980.
+If we read the book with a critical eye, we’ll find a completely different story that explains why Provine himself, in a 2001 reprinting, said that the synthesis “came unraveled” for him in the period after 1980.

-And what I found, unexpectedly, is that Provine’s analysis provides considerable support for this revisionist view.
-When my co-author and I finally published our analysis, we cited Provine heavily (see Stoltzfus and Cable, 2014).
+And what I found, unexpectedly, is that Provine’s analysis provides considerable support for a revision of SH.
+When my co-author and I finally published our analysis of the views of the early geneticists, we cited Provine heavily (see Stoltzfus and Cable, 2014).